We're About To Find Out What Happens When A Liberal State Asserts Its Right Not To Follow A Federal Law

 Kimberly West-Faulcon, a law professor at Loyola, said California doesn't have the constitutional authority to pass its own immigration laws.

-In 2012 the Supreme Court found that Arizona's state laws which sought to boost the state's ability to enforce immigration laws were preempted by federal law.
+In 2012 the Supreme Court found that Arizona's SB 1070, which sought to boost the state's ability to enforce immigration laws, were trumped by federal law.
 The ruling, which was hailed by immigrant advocates, will likely be used against California's sanctuary laws in this case.

+SB 1070 made it a misdemeanor for an undocumented immigrant to be in the state or if they sought or engaged in work.
+The law also allowed state and local officers to arrest an undocumented immigrant without a warrant if they have "probable cause to believe" they are in the country illegally.
+Another section of the law required that officers conducting a stop, detention, or arrest, in some circumstances, try to verify a person's legal status with federal authorities.

+The Supreme Court ruled against a majority of SB 1070, saying states are prevented from enacting laws in a field that is regulated by the federal government.
+Writing for the majority, Justice Anthony M. Kennedy, in the court's decision on Arizona's provision making it a misdemeanor to be in the state without papers, said it "intrudes on the field of alien registration, a field in which Congress has left no room for States to regulate."
+When a state law conflicts with a federal one, federal law trumps it.

 However, West-Faulcon said, California does have the power to pass laws relating to public safety and the welfare of its citizens.